Dean Malenko: All Elite Wrestling (2019–present)

 On May 24, 2019, All Elite Wrestling (AEW) announced that Malenko had joined them as a senior producer.
 Malenko makes occasional on-screen appearances.
 He made an appearance in Philadelphia following the October 8, 2021, edition of Rampage when Tony Khan called him out alongside Jerry Lynn, Taz and Chris Jericho to thank them for inspiring him.

 Personal life

 Simon is Jewish.
 He and his wife Julie have three children.
-Their eldest, Larrisa, was born December 25, 1997.

 Simon had a heart attack in the latter half of 2010, but was back at work by Survivor Series on November 21.
 In November 2013, he was taken to a hospital and later sent home from a WWE European tour after suffering chest pains.
 In 2019, Simon revealed that he had been diagnosed with Parkinson's disease.

+His daughter Lacey, also known as “Marie Malenko” and “Kenzie”, is a professional wrestler who made her debut on February 2, 2026, at Pro Wrestling Noah's Monday Magic show.
+In the same month, Lacey attended a WWE tryout and was reportedly signed a deal with the promotion in March.